QuChunhe/study/Java.md

 3. Implementations in classes, including abstract declarations, take precedence over all interface defaults.
 4. If there’s a conflict between two or more default method implementations, or there’s a default-abstract conflict between two interfaces, the inheriting class should disambiguate.

+Streams have two types of methods: intermediate and terminal

 # 范型